 Trucks, trailers, terminals and customer sites have fire extinguishers in case there is a fire.
 There are 4 classes of extinguishers based on the type of fire it is used for.
 Class B extinguishers are used for petroleum fires.
 Most extinguishers used in the industry are rated for Class A, B, & C.

-CLASS A Combustible Materials (paper, wood, etc.) CLASS B Flammable Liquids (petroleum, grease) CLASS C Fire Extinguisher Agent is non-conductive (electrical) CLASS D Metals
+CLASS C Fire Extinguisher Agent is non-conductive (electrical)

+CLASS D Metals